TalTech-HPC-Centre/taltech-hpc-docs/docs/software/multiwfn.md

 EOF
 ```

-Job is submitted by `sbatch` command:
+The job is submitted by the `sbatch` command:

 ```sh
 sbatch multiwfn.slurm
 ```

-### Results visualization
+### Results Visualization

-By default, plots made by Multiwfn will be written in the `.png` format and can be visualized by command:
+By default, plots made by Multiwfn will be written in the `.png` format and can be visualized by the command:

 ```sh
 display job.png
 ```

-Although Multiwfn has its own graphical interface, we recommend to visualize Multiwfn results in VMD (Visual Molecular Dynamics) program, corresponding scripts are provided in Multiwfn examples _(/gpfs/mariana/software/green/MultiWFN/Multiwfn_3.7_bin_Linux/examples/)_ (with `.vmd` extensions).
+Although Multiwfn has its own graphical interface, we recommend visualizing Multiwfn results in the VMD (Visual Molecular Dynamics) program.
+Corresponding scripts are provided in Multiwfn examples _(/gpfs/mariana/software/green/MultiWFN/Multiwfn_3.7_bin_Linux/examples/)_ (with `.vmd` extensions).
 More about visualization on **viz** can be found [here](/visualization/visualization) and about VMD - [here](/visualization/visualization-chemistry#vmd).

-On **base** VMD environment is set up by the commands:
+On **base**, the VMD environment is set up by the commands:

 ```sh
 module load green
 module load VMD
 ```

-VMD is run by command `vmd`:
+VMD is run by the command `vmd`:

 ```sh
 vmd job.pdb
 ```

-### How to cite
+### How to Cite

 **Citing the original paper of Multiwfn is mandatory** - DOI: [10.1002/jcc.22885](https://onlinelibrary.wiley.com/doi/abs/10.1002/jcc.22885)